 For those who are nervous about the upgrade process and whether you will like the new Windows 10, have a little piece of mind that you have 30 days to revert back to your previous version of Windows.

 In relation to the overall process, I found the upgrade for my laptop was longer than it took when I upgraded my husbands Windows 7 laptop.
 I would at least recommend allowing 1-2 hours to upgrade your computer.
 Microsoft is saying between 20-60 minutes however I haven’t found either of my computers upgraded in that short time frame and both my laptops have very decent hardware and dedicated ADSL 2+ internet connections.
 Based on that I wouldn’t recommend you perform the upgrade if you have a time specific appointment that day which would require the use of your computer.

 Another important note is that the free upgrade offer being made by Microsoft is only valid till 29th July 2016 so you must upgrade before this time to take advantage of this offer.

-Over the coming weeks I will be posting about Windows 10 and the things I’ve done to customise it to suit my needs.
-If you have any questions or have a specific request, please let me know.
+Over the coming weeks, I will be posting about Windows 10 and the things I’ve done to customise it to suit my needs.